rsmith-github/smart_rota/README.md

 **/frontend/src/pages/dashboard.jsx:**

-This file contains the Dashboard component of the ROOT application, which checks user authentication and loading state using Redux.
+This file contains the Dashboard component of the application, which checks user authentication and loading state using Redux.
 If a user is not authenticated, they are redirected to the login page, while a loading state triggers a loading screen.
 The dashboard includes components for both the top and bottom sections, organized in a layout with a sidebar for navigation, providing a comprehensive view of user-specific dashboard data.

 **/frontend/src/pages/login.jsx**